bparanj/taf/README.md

 end
 ```

-For the css in articles.scss, refer the source code repository for this article [taf]( 'tagging in rails 5')
+For the css in articles.scss, refer the source code repository for this article [taf](https://github.com/bparanj/taf 'tagging in rails 5').
 Run the rails server.
+When we create a new article, we get the error:

 ```
 ActionController::RoutingError (No route matches [GET] "/javascripts/vendor/modernizr.js"):
 ```

+Add:

 ```ruby
 gem 'modernizr-rails'
 ```

-bundle

-In layout:
+to Gemfile and run bundle.
+In layout, add:

 ```rhtml
 <%= javascript_include_tag :modernizr %>
 ```

 in the head section.
 Otherwise, you will have problems loading modernizr.js.
 Restart the server.
+You will now get the error:

 ```
 Sprockets::Rails::Helper::AssetNotPrecompiled in Articles#index